 Protection checking may be disabled as a side effect of the value of the protection information Application Tag and Reference Tag fields regardless of the state of the PRCHK field in the command.
 If the namespace is formatted for Type 1 or Type 2 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh.
-If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the state of the PRCHK field when the protection information formation checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the state of the PRCHK field when the protection information checks are disabled regardless of the protection information checks a

-Application Tag has a value of FFFFh and the protection information Reference Tag has a value of FFFF_FFFFh.
+If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information application Tag has a value of FFFFh.
+If the namespace is formatted for Type 3 protection, then all protection information checks are disabled regardless of the state of the PRCHK field when the protection information Application Tag has a value of FFFFh and the protection information Reference Tag has a value of FFFFFFFFFh.